Parents of School-Aged Children

 Quarantine and Isolation within a School Setting

-As an agency we are working with our school partners in implementing CDPHE’s Practical Guide for Operationalizing CDC’s School Guidance.
+As an agency, we are working with our school partners in implementing CDPHE’s Practical Guide for Operationalizing CDC’s School Guidance.
 In a routine classroom setting, per CDPHE School Guidance and in order to retain in person learning, contact tracing and quarantine is not required.
 This is considered a low risk exposure.
 A high-risk exposure would be extracurricular actives outside the classroom setting contact sports (football, wrestling), indoor choir or band.
 However, schools should remain alert for additional cases in the classroom occurring up to 14 days after the initial positive staff/student began isolation.

 We are recommending the school send out an exposure notification outlining what the student/staff should do in school and at home if they have been exposed.
 If your child does develop symptoms we recommend testing (free testing sites can be found on our website).
 If a school identifies an outbreak (5 or more connected cases within a 14 day period, Colorado COVID-19 Case and Outbreak Definitions) contact tracing and quarantine is required for exposed unvaccinated close contacts.

 A school is required to report all positive COVID cases and outbreaks to local public health.
+Review our School Guidance FAQ for Isolation and Quarantine.

 School District Case and Testing Dashboard